 Do you love the idea of reminiscing with a travel journal but after missing a few days feel all is lost?

-1. Why keep a travel journal?
+1. Why bother to storyboard journal?

 My memory (sadly) is not infallible.

 I therefore need a travel journal as a memory jogger.
 Flicking through travel related memorabilia re-ignites those fun holiday moments.

 There would be many forgotten scenarios lost – never to be enjoyed again – without the help of my travel journals.

 I spend hours drooling over where to go –